 The following table provides an overview of the options of 'yum' command in RHEL / CentOS

-1. How to check any packages available for update?
+1. How do I check if there are any packages available for update?

 $ sudo yum check-update